dvidelabs/flatcc/doc/builder.md

 Only as of flatcc v0.5.0 and currently not widely supported.
 C++ supports union vectors.

-The `monster_test.fbs` schema has a field named ManyAny in the Monster table.
+The `monster_test.fbs` schema has a field named manyany in the Monster table.
 It is vector of unions of type Any.

 We can create a vector using